sosaysthecaptain/jsondb/README.md

 - `user`, `permission` as elsewhere

 ## Collections are like handlers that are properties of objects
 Suppose you have a conversation object on which you want to store a potentially huge number of messages, which you'd like to be able to get one page at a time, sorted by when they were sent.
 In this case you'd use a `collection`, which is essentially a timeOrdered DBObjectHandler that exists as an attribute on a DBObject.
-Unlike freestanding handlers, collections can have permissions, owners, and members.
+Unlike freestanding handlers, collections can have permissions, creators, and members.

 Collections are created with the `DBObject.createCollection` method: